Are NBA Players Boycotting Or Striking? Why It's Important To Know The Difference

 Advertisement

-The NLRA also limits for what reasons a worker can strike; it needs to be either in protest of an economic factor, such as low wages, or unfair labor practices, such as discriminating against workers for union involvement.
+The NLRA also limits for what reasons a worker can strike; it needs to be either in protest of an economic factor, such as low wages, or unfair labor practices, such as facing discrimination or retaliation for union involvement.

 If you work in the public sector, or certain essential industries like transportation, your ability to join a NLRA-protected strike is further limited.
 Protections for teachers’ strikes, for example, vary state by state.
 Healthcare workers who plan to strike must give at least ten days notice.
 But whether a strike is legally protected is separate from whether it’s righteous — workers still engage in strikes knowing that they may be retaliated against for it, and 2020 has seen a surge of wildcat strikes from essential workers like never before.
 Sometimes, workers can participate in a “sympathy strike” in which they refrain from crossing the picket line of the striking workers.
 This is protected by the NLRA, with some restrictions.